 But Korg aren't the only ones out there making affordable, portable, fully-featured instruments: there's also Roland's Aira Compact series, which provide many Volca-like features at a similar price point...but focused on Roland's own rich legacy of instrument design.

-Roland's Aira Compact series (as of the time of publishing this article) contains three devices.
+Roland's Aira Compact series (as of the time of publishing this article) contains four devices.
 The first two, the Aira Compact T-8 and Aira Compact E-4 are a drum machine and a crazy vocal/instrument processor, respectively.
-So, for the purposes of this article, we'll focus on third unit: the Aira Compact J-6, a "chord synthesizer" designed to produce rich harmonic progressions, cascading arpeggios, and much more.
+So, for the purposes of this article, we'll focus on third and fourth units: the Aira Compact J-6—a "chord synthesizer"—and the new Aira Compact S-1, a "tweak synthesizer" designed for extended sonic exploration.